SATHWIK-KARNE/test-codefury/readme.txt

-To UI Team,

-As we begin our work on the hospital management system project, our first task is to develop the home page, which will include the register and login functionality.
+Develop the home page, which will include the register and login functionality.

 Task Overview:
 Each of you is required to create a short document detailing the features you will implement and outlining your approach to development.
 This document should cover the following: